-The answer to this is less clearcut than you might expect.
+The answer to this is less clear cut than you might expect, as we'll discuss.

 On the other hand, having received your Social Security Number (SSN) through the DACA program, your card probably contains the following text: "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."

-That means that if you were to find another job, and showed the card to your new employer (in order to fulfill federal legal requirements about documenting your right to work), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).
+That means that if you were to find another job after DACA had ended without your having obtained any alternate status in the U.S., and you showed the card to your new employer (in order to fulfill federal legal requirements about documenting your right to work), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).